CodingCellist/codingcellist.github.io/content/en/post/monster-hunter-wilds-beta-steam-deck/index.md

 Unfortunately, yesterday was Thursday, meaning today is Friday, not the weekend, and so I had to wait until after work to try it out.

-My Steam Deck is my main gaming machine these days (if it can be called that), I haven't had time nor budget to build a desktop PC, so I was somewhat worried about whether the beta would even run:
+My Steam Deck is my main gaming machine these days, I haven't had time nor budget to build a desktop PC, so I was somewhat worried about whether the beta would even run:

-1. It's the Steam Deck and MH Wilds recommends turning on AI Frame Generation, _even for 1080p 60fps!_ The Steam Deck is very nice and convenient, but a graphics powerhouse it is not...
+1. MH Wilds recommends turning on AI Frame Generation, _even for 1080p 60fps!_
+   The Steam Deck is very nice and convenient, but a graphics powerhouse it is not...
 2. The Steam Deck runs Linux.
 Although Valve has done borderline miraculous things with respect to compatibility layers and interop between Windows games and their little Linux box, we are talking about the beta version of a PS5 game ported to PC assumed to be running Windows.
-I was asking a lot of several potentially brittle moving parts here, and fully expected to be disappointed.
+I was asking a lot of several brittle moving parts here, and fully expected to be disappointed.

 I am so happy I was wrong!
 The game _just worked_ (!!) out of the box.
 Download the ~29GB; click "Play"; game UI loads (I'd already made it further than I